felixge/godrone/README.md

 * Gamepad control via WebSocket / HTML5 Gamepad API
 * Basic flight!

+A 0.1 release will be announced soon.
+It will come with binary installers for OSX, Linux and Windows.

 ## Roadmap

 The following things still need to be implemented: